TyphonLang/TnBox/README.md

 ## Running

 To run TnBox, first download the JAR from [Bintray](https://bintray.com/iconmaster5326/maven/tnbox/_latestVersion), our Maven repository and download provider.
+Note that there are three JARs to download per version; to get the one you can run from the command line, look for the one with `-complete` at the end of the file name.
 Then invoke it like so:

 ```
-java -jar tnbox.jar <your file>.tn
+java -jar tnbox-complete.jar <your file>.tn
 ```

 This will execute the Typhon file given in as an argument.
 Run it without arguments to see a list of all the options you can specify.